Mathef/ImageSequence2Video/README.md

 - Supports PNG, JPG, and JPEG formats
 - Automatically detects image sequences based on naming patterns
 - Converts sequences to MP4 using H.264 codec
+- Adds silent audio track for better TV/device compatibility
+- Supports custom framerate settings
+- Allows looping sequences multiple times
-- Shows conversion progress
+- Shows real-time conversion progress and detailed logs
+- Handles odd-dimension images by adding padding
 - Names output videos based on sequence names

 ## Notes

 - Image sequences should be numbered consecutively
 - The application uses FFmpeg with the following settings:
-  - Framerate: 24 fps
-  - Codec: H.264
+  - Codec: H.264 (video), AAC (audio)
   - Pixel format: yuv420p
+  - Silent audio track: 48kHz sample rate
 - Output videos will be saved in the same folder as the image sequences
+- The conversion can be stopped at any time using the "Stop Conversion" button